camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 var $ = require("jquery");
 ```

 So now whenever selectOptions is called a server call is resolved and the value is passed back to select factory to populate inside component.
-So is everthing wrks well you will get your custom select box autopopulated with the values returned from the server as :
+So if everything works well you will get your custom select box auto-populated with the values returned from the server as :

 {{< figure  src="result.png" alt="Dynamic values passed to select box" caption="Dynamic values passed to select box" >}}